wmaucla/gitflow_example/README.md

 git add file_name # add a file that you've edited git commit -m "my_message" # add a message plus commit the files staged git push # send the files to github

+git checkout develop # switch to the branch you are going to merge into git merge develop # and merge branches